-- 9.14.5 Suffolk County Council Archaeology Service holds the Urban Archaeological Database for Ipswich and is consulted on planning applications that could affect archaeology.
-Historic England administers the Scheduled Monument Consent process and should be consulted on any proposed works.
+- 9.154 Suffolk County Council Archaeology Service holds the Urban Archaeological Database for lpswich and is consulted on planning applications that could affect archaeology.
 Early consultation with relevant agencies is encouraged well in advance of seeking relevant permissions and consents, in order that appropriate consideration is given to heritage assets.
 This makes the application process simpler and reduces the risk for proposed schemes.
 Understanding the significance of affected assets is important to the process.
 The ability to document an asset is not a factor in determining a planning application.
 However, where permission is granted subject to conditions relating to archaeological remains, an appropriate programme of work to record and promote understanding of remains which would be affected by development could include some or all of the following: further evaluation, upfront excavation, and/or monitoring and control of contractor's groundworks, with appropriate curation and publication of results.
-The Development and Archaeology Supplementary Planning Document (SPD) is intended to help applicants make successful applications and provides further detail on procedures and best practice. - 9.14.6 Attention is drawn to the policies maps, which show the Area of Archaeological Importance of the Anglo-Saxon and Medieval town, aspects of which are internationally recognised.
+The Development and Archaeology Supplementary Planning Document (SPD) is intended to help applicants make successful applications and provides further detail on procedures and best practice. - 9.155 Attention is drawn to the Policies Maps, which show the Area of Archaeological Importance of the Anglo-Saxon and medieval Town, aspects of which are internationally recognised.
 Beyond this area, the Borough includes parts of the wider landscape of the Gipping Valley and Orwell Estuary, and there are Prehistoric, Roman, Anglo-Saxon and other period archaeological sites within its boundaries.
 For information, the Area of Archaeological Importance is also shown on Plan 4.
 The Area of Archaeological Importance is defined from evidence of buried archaeology, historic maps and information, standing structures and visual elements of the historic landscape and it highlights the area known or likely to have the most complex and sensitive archaeological deposits.
 This helps to alert applicants and planning officers to the likely requirements for archaeological investigation, protection and recording to be placed on development, on potentially even the smallest scale below-ground works.
-The Development and Archaeology SPD adds another layer of detail to the Area of Archaeological Importance by providing Archaeological Character Zones, more detailed geographical characterisation of 'archaeological potential'.
+The Development and Archaeology SPD adds another layer of detail to the Area of Archaeological Importance by providing Archaeological Character Zones, more detailed geographical characterisation of 'archaeological potential'. - 9.156 A number of the sites within Opportunity Areas B and C in the IP-One Area Action Plan, contain scheduled monuments.
+Any development proposals directly affecting scheduled monuments will need to minimise and justify any harm to the monument and demonstrate a very high level of public benefit in order for them to meet the requirements of NPPF paragraphs 194, 195 and/or 196.
+Where a proposed development will impact on a scheduled monument, detailed early pre-application discussions with Suffolk County Council Archaeological Service and Historic England are essential to agree the scope of required further assessment, the principle of development and to inform design (e.g. to allow for preservation in-situ of deposits or appropriate programmes of work).
+In addition to planning permission, proposals affecting scheduled monuments will also require Scheduled Monument Consent (SMC) under the Ancient Monuments and Archaeological Areas Act 1979 (as amended).
+SMC is a legal requirement for any development which might directly affect a monument either above or below ground level.
+Historic England administers the SMC application process on behalf of the Secretary of State for Digital, Culture, Media and Sport and should be consulted at the earliest opportunity to discuss the nature of the development.
+SMC is a separate process from the planning system.
+In order for development proposals affecting scheduled monuments to obtain Scheduled Monument Consent they will need to demonstrate that they would deliver a very high level of public benefit.